You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 You can also expand or create a folder or learning module and add a document.

-Use the options at the bottom of the New Document page, use the options to add content.
+Use the options at the bottom of the New Document page to add content.
 You can add as many text blocks and files as you want.

 - Add text blocks.
-Select Add Text to open the editor.
-You can also paste text from a Word doc.
+Select Add Content to open the content editor.
+You can also paste text from a Word document.

 You can also use the editor to embed images and attach files along with your text.
 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.

 - Add files.
-Select Upload from Computer and browse for or drag files from your computer, such as a Word doc and an audio file.
-You can't add a folder of items.
-You're asked if you want to add the individual items inside the folder.
+Select Upload from Computer and browse for or drag files from your computer, such as a Word document and an audio file.
+If you want content within a folder, you'll need to select individual items inside that folder.
 Your institution controls the maximum size of a file that you can upload.

 - Show or hide the document.
 Students can't see a document until you choose to show it.
 You can create all your content ahead of time and choose what you want students to see based on your schedule.
 You can also set availability conditions based on date, time, and performance on other items in the course gradebook.
 On the Course Content page, students can see when the document is set to be available.

 - Add goals and standards.
-You and your institution can use goals to measure student achievement across programs and curriculums.
+You and your institution can use goals to measure student achievement across programs and curricula.
 When you create a document, you can align one or multiple goals.
-In the document, select the Settings icon.
+In the document, select Settings.
 Select Align with goals to search for available goals to align with the document.
 Students won't be able to see the goals you align with a document.

 - Add an optional description.
 The description appears with the document title on the Course Content page.
 This is where you can provide students with more information about the document or give additional instructions.